 There’s a scene from Margarita With A Straw that comes to mind.
 Staff members carry the protagonist Laila up the stairs when the lift in her college is inoperable.
 The look in Laila’s eyes is a familiar one – frustration mixed with mild fear and a deep desire for the entire ordeal to be over in a flash.
 Mostly, Laila seems preoccupied with getting upstairs ASAP to see her boy crush.
 Still, it’s very easy to feel like cargo in the process.

 In Mumbai, for example, most of the accessible infrastructure in place is intended for just that.
-Five-star hotels have short, steep ramps meant for transporting cargo, not humans.
+Many venues, including five-star hotels, have short, steep ramps meant for transporting cargo, not humans.
 I’ve mastered the art of slowly making my way up these obtuse structures because the alternatives aren’t much fun: getting lifted up, pushing myself to climb stairs with assistance, or turning away from it all.

 The fact is that I don’t enjoy the act of being carried upstairs.
 I understand its purpose and accept it as a means to an end (given, of course, that I have the support of individuals to help me up).
 I’ve declined/refused the offer to get lifted out of concern for the men carrying me or because I felt unsafe.
 In these moments, an internal dialogue plays: ‘Is it worth it?’
 I ask myself.
 I don’t always know or choose the right answer.
 Because other people are involved and a plan is required, my decision is usually time-sensitive.
 My choice has the potential to invite a host of ordeals: unwanted attention, anxiety, strategic planning, becoming dependent upon the mercy of strangers and being touched by random men who may have ill intentions or are seeking an opportunity to cop a feel.